 Anklet GPS Cheaper Than Prison

 Economically also, a person GPS tracker is a benefit to the government.
+Why?
 It is much cheaper to track a convict’s location through this technique rather than holding him or her in a prison detention center.
 Housing a prisoner costs about $150 a day.
 Monitoring that same prisoner at home with an ankle bracelet costs about $10 a day.

 GPS devices with ankle bracelets are seen as a possible solution to our overcrowded prisons.
 Physical and mental health specialists believe that overcrowded prisons lead to high tension, the propensity to violence, and poor medical care.